On this day in league history, Dally Messenger sets an enduring record, Hazem becomes a top Dog and Freddy's Blues regain the Origin shield.

 The legendary Dally Messenger scores 32 points in New South Wales’ 65-9 demolition of Queensland at the Agricultural Ground.
 Messenger’s record score in an interstate match has been equalled (by Ryan Girdler in 2000) but never beaten.

-A crowd of 70,419, at the time the biggest crowd ever to pack into the Sydney Cricket Ground, watch Ernest Ward’s British tourists beat New South Wales 20-13.
+A crowd of 70,419, at the time the biggest crowd ever to pack into the Sydney Cricket Ground, watch Ernest Ward’s British tourists beat NSW 20-13.

 NSW wrap up their fourth State of Origin series win with a commanding 16-4 victory over Queensland at the Sydney Football Stadium.
 Ricky Stuart is named man of the match.